YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

   database updates and releasing any locks acquired within the transaction.
-- To protect applications against poorly coded transactions, if a transaction takes longer than the number of seconds specified by the environment variable ``ydb_maxtptime``, YottaDB aborts the transaction and the `ydb_tp_s()`_ function returns the ``YDB_ERR_TPTIMEOUT`` error.
+- To protect applications against poorly coded transactions, if a transaction takes longer than the number of seconds specified by the intrinsic special variable ``$zmaxtptime``, YottaDB aborts the transaction and the `ydb_tp_s()`_ function returns the ``YDB_ERR_TPTIMEOUT`` error.